Published: December 16, 2021 Last Updated: August 16, 2022

-A modern entertainment unit layout needs to encompass a very different collection of audio visual equipment.
+A modern entertainment unit layout needs custom cabinets to encompass a very different collection of audio-visual equipment.

-The television has grown, and continues to grow, in size in the last 10 years.
-Modern TV's vary in size from the relatively 'small' 21 inch to a mammoth 80 inch screen for the serious television enthusiast.
-However due to the whisper thin nature of current TV's they can be easily wall mounted.
-This has often meant our custom entertainment unit's don't need to include space for the TV, the unit is used instead to house all the supplementary equipment.
+Television has grown, and continues to grow, in size in the last 10 years.
+Modern TVs vary in size from the relatively 'small' 21 inches to a mammoth 80-inch screen for the serious television enthusiast.
+However, due to the whisper-thin nature of current TVs, they can be easily wall mounted.
+This has often meant our custom entertainment units don't need to include space for the TV, the unit is used instead to house all the supplementary equipment.

 You may want to include storage for other items such as bookshelves, display cabinets or just general household items depending on the space available when you have included all the entertainment systems.

 Including adjustable shelving can ensure your custom entertainment unit will adapt to changes in media equipment without having to start all over again when you update your system.

 Please note - Haddon Kitchens only offers entertainment units in conjunction with a full kitchen renovation.